usdot-jpo-ode/wzdx/examples/README.md

 # WZDx Example Feeds
 This directory contains example GeoJSON documents from WZDx data feeds.
 The examples cover a range of common scenarios.
-There are examples for the `WZDxFeed`, `RoadRestrictionFeed`, and `SwzDeviceFeed`, contained within the respective subdirectories.
+There are examples for the `WZDxFeed`, `RoadRestrictionFeed`, and `DeviceFeed`, contained within the respective subdirectories.

 ## WZDxFeed Examples
 The following `WZDxFeed` examples represent a variety of common scenarios when creating road events.
 Most of the examples are modeled after work zone scenarios used in [previous WZDx discussion](https://github.com/usdot-jpo-ode/jpo-wzdx/discussions/131).
 Optional fields are not included in all examples but represented at least once across the various examples.
 Each scenario is provided as a single GeoJSON file which may contain multiple work zones documenting differences in representing road events at varying levels of complexity.
 All example scenarios are provided for the `LineString` geometry type as well as one `MultiPoint` geometry type for scenario 1.